vladigleba/vladigleba.github.io/posts/basics/sabbath.md

 > But when they departed from Perga, they came to Antioch in Pisidia, and *went into the synagogue on the Sabbath day*, and sat down.
 {% ct 'Acts 13:14' %}

-The apostles of Christ kept the Sabbath themselves and taught others to do the same, including the converted Gentiles.
+Christ's apostles kept the Sabbath themselves and taught others to do the same, including the converted Gentiles.

 ## On what day was John, the Revelator, in the Spirit?